Putting Your Sales On Boarding Program Together

 If you read “The Sales On Boarding Process The introduction,” you have a list of what your new sales person needs to know.
 The key now is to develop an on-boarding agenda and establish a timeline for when you are going to do what.
 Remember, there’s no set length of time for the sales on boarding process.
 The duration of your sales on boarding should be based on the complexity of the sale and the experience level of your new salesperson.
 Your goal is to get your new salesperson producing revenue as quickly as possible.
 However, the sales on boarding process shouldn’t stop if the new hire becomes productive before completing the on boarding program.
 If you lay out a 90-day program and your new salesperson is producing good results in the first 30-days, that’s fantastic, but don’t stop the on-boarding process.

 Let’s look at a 90-day sales on boarding program.
-This means you have allocated approximately 13 weeks to get your new salesperson integrated into yoursales-on-boarding-process-part-two organization.
+This means you have allocated approximately 13 weeks to get your new salesperson integrated into your organization.
 To set up your program, you’ll need to:

-• Decide what you want to accomplish during the sales on boarding process in the first 30 days, the second 30 days and the third 30-day period.
+- Decide what you want to accomplish during the sales on boarding process in the first 30 days, the second 30 days and the third 30-day period.

-• Brake each 30-day period into weekly expectations.
+- Brake each 30-day period into weekly expectations.

-• Divide everything into a weekly schedule.
+- Divide everything into a weekly schedule.

-• Decide what will happen on each day.
+- Decide what will happen on each day.

 For example, one common objective of the sales on boarding process is to insure new hires understand how use the company email systems and voicemail, and learn the location of office supplies and sales material.
 It makes sense to teach these basic, yet essential, tasks during the first week of the first 30-day period, and during the first week.
 You might set this up for day two, perhaps, if filling out new-hire paperwork takes up all of day one.